 - 8.147 Former Ministers are allowed access to those Cabinet records to which they would have had access when they were Ministers.
 Former Ministers should respect the ongoing confidentiality of those documents. - 8.148 Former Ministers should contact the Cabinet Office if they wish to obtain copies of Cabinet records after leaving office.
 The Cabinet Office will endeavour to respond promptly to requests from former Ministers, subject to the demands of Cabinet business, which must take precedence.
-The Cabinet Office is required to inform the Prime

-Minister's office and the relevant Minister's office when it provides Cabinet records to former Ministers.

-8.149 If a former Minister wishes to disclose Cabinet records dating from-their time in office, he or shethey must first check whether there are reasons why the document should not be publicly disclosed (see paragraphs 8.1328.122 - 8.1358.125).
+The Cabinet Office is required to inform the Prime Minister's office and the relevant Minister's office when it provides Cabinet records to former Ministers. - 8.149 If a former Minister wishes to disclose Cabinet records dating from their time in office, they must first check whether there are reasons why the document should not be publicly disclosed (see paragraphs 8.132 8.135).